wintercms/docs/backend-forms.md

 <a name="widget-codeeditor"></a>
 ### Code editor

 `codeeditor` - renders a plaintext editor for formatted code or markup.
-Note the options may be inherited by the code editor preferences defined for the Administrator in the back-end.
+Note the options may be inherited by the code editor preferences defined for the Administrator in the backend.

     css_content:
         type: codeeditor